-

 - Within enterprises, AI technologies optimize production processes, predict maintenance requirements, and automate production lines, thereby effectively improving productivity and operational efficiency.
 Beyond internal applications, AI is also seamlessly integrated into a variety of electronic devices, household appliances, and industrial equipment, significantly enhancing the intelligence and functionality of these products and services.

-- Specifically regarding publicly offered generative and synthetic algorithm services, there are currently over a hundred generative AI services registered with the Cyberspace Administration of China (CAC).
-Additionally, more than a thousand deep synthetic service algorithms have successfully passed the algorithm filing process.
+- Specifically regarding publicly offered generative and synthetic algorithm services, there are currently over four hundred generative AI services registered with the Cyberspace Administration of China (CAC).
+Additionally, nearly four thousand deep synthetic service algorithms have successfully passed the algorithm filing process.
 These technologies serve a diverse range of industries and are integrated into various applications, such as intelligent customer service, image generation, speech recognition, and digital humans.

 -